SeanConnorz/SeanConnorz/README.md

-### Hi there 👋

 ### Hi there 👋, my name is Connor
-I'm Connor from Canada.
 I'm a fullstack webdeveloper and recent lighthouselabs graduate.
 I enjoy working with frameworks like React and have a passion for web3 technology.
 Checkout my linkedin at https://www.linkedin.com/in/connor-hughes-90970222b/

 Skills: REACT / NODEJS / RAILS / JS / JAVA / SOLIDITY / RUBY / HTML / CSS